Cream-colored ceramic dish and cups with brown speckles, a small seashell, and a dried flower on a white cloth.

 There’s a quiet beauty in roughened simplicity, in not overthinking or over complicating, not striving for perfection.

-I recently relocated from the wild isle of Tasmania, Australia, to the equally wild and beautiful south Cornish coastline.
-Two lives oceans apart, but so intrinsically connected by natures palette.
+Hi I'm Lara, I recently relocated from the wild isle of Tasmania, Australia, to the equally wild and beautiful south Cornish coastline.
+Two lives oceans apart, but so intrinsically connected by nature's palette.
 In both worlds I have pockets full of shells, and salted sea on my skin.

 ˜ Laraloo